 Potty Training a Boy – It’s More Work than With Girls

-Potty training!
-Often seen as one of the most complicated and fearful times in the life of a parent, potty training can be frustrating at best.
-It shouldn’t be.
-And to be honest, you have to start out with a pretty flexible attitude, lest you get sucked in to worrying that your child is a human abnormality, which HE isn’t!
-He will get potty trained, and will not be the only kid in kindergarten that wears a diaper.
-Remember, just because you have decided, or read a book that make right now seem like the right time doesn’t mean your son agrees with you.
-If you meet excessive resistance, or see his progress going backwards, you may be pushing him too hard.
+Potty training is often seen as one of the most challenging and stressful times for parents.
+However, it doesn’t have to be.
+The key is to approach it with a flexible attitude.
+This way, you won’t find yourself worrying that your child is somehow abnormal (because he’s not!).
+He will eventually be potty trained and will certainly not be the only kid in kindergarten still wearing diapers.
+Just because you’ve decided or read a book that now is the right time doesn’t mean your son agrees.
+If you notice excessive resistance or setbacks, you may be pushing him too hard.

-The next thing to look for is interest.
-Boys generally have an interest in potty training after the age of 2.
-Since they develop physically faster, they normally take a little longer than girls do.
-However, around 2 start allowing your son to accompany you and other family members to the potty.
-This way as he begins an interest in emulating the older people around him, using the bathroom will be something that he ‘wants’ to do as well.
-Wanting to use the potty like a big boy is definitely desirable and can serve as just enough motivation.
+Next, look for signs of interest.
+Boys generally show an interest in potty training after age 2.
+Since they tend to develop physically slower than girls, potty training may take a little longer.
+Around age 2, let your son accompany you and other family members to the bathroom.
+As he observes the older people around him, he may become interested in doing it himself.
+The desire to use the potty like a “big boy” is a great motivator!

-At night, it is best to still wear a diaper or pull-up, as the urgency to go during the night will normally no wake boys until they are around 28 months old.
-However, during the day, put the diapers away.
-Talk about being a big boy.
-If your son seems interested in potty training, then stick with it.
-If it seems to be causing him to revert to a baby, then take a week or two break.
-You will be surprised how much of a difference a week or so can make.
+At night, it’s still best for your son to wear a diaper or pull-up, as most boys don’t wake up to go potty until they’re around 28 months old.
+However, during the day, it’s time to put away the diapers.
+Emphasize how exciting it is to be a “big boy.”
+If your son seems interested in potty training, stick with it.
+If he starts to regress or shows signs of distress, consider taking a break for a week or two.
+You’ll be surprised how much of a difference some time off can make.

-Lastly, as potty training seems to be working, start teaching him how to urinate standing up.
-Many parents use fruit loops, cheerios, or other things in the potty in order to help him with him aim and make it fun.
-You will definitely need a step stool for him to use so that he can reach the potty properly.
-Teaching to lift the seat or not, is strictly about personal preference at this point.
+As your son becomes more confident with potty training, start teaching him to urinate standing up.
+Many parents use fun items like fruit loops or Cheerios in the toilet to encourage him to aim and make the process enjoyable.
+You’ll likely need a step stool so he can reach the potty properly.
+Whether or not to teach him to lift the seat is a personal preference at this point.

 Share: